frontity/step-by-step-tutorial/tutorial/part4-adding-styling/add-dynamic-styling.md

 > *__[TO DO]__ add more explanation and another example here.*

-CSS-in-JS allows us to modify the styling of elements dynamically.
+One of the great features of CSS-in-JS is that it allows us to modify the styling of elements dynamically.
 Let's take a look at how we can do this.

-You will recall that we added an 8px wide border to the bottom of our header.
+You will recall that in the previous section we added an 8px wide border to the bottom of our header.
 We'll use that to indicate whether we're on a `list` page, a `post` page, or a `page`, erm..., page 🤷🏻‍♂️ by changing the colour of the border.

 To do this we add a prop to the `<Header>` component.